BRE-ISNIC/bre-doh-analysis/isnic_doh_report.md

 DoH is here to stay.

-Offering DNS over HTTP service to the general public may be a reasonable activity for DNS Registries to participate in, both as a Public Interest effort to bolster the health of the wider DNS ecosystem, and as a way to compete and improve the performance of the domains they manage.
+Offering DNS over HTTPS service to the general public may be a reasonable activity for DNS Registries to participate in, both as a Public Interest effort to bolster the health of the wider DNS ecosystem, and as a way to compete and improve the performance of the domains they manage.